KMjanith/code_serge_web_scraper/README.md

 ## If you want to scrape documentations sepreately
 1. go to drive.py
-2. comment out follwoign lines as you want in the main function
+2. comment out following lines as you want in the main function
 ```
 get_react_data()
 structure_react_data()